About first-party domains

 Domains listed in the First-Party Domains Overview screen can have one of the following statuses:

-- Issued: All domains are validated and the certificate is not expired nor about to expire.
+- Issued: All domains have been validated, and the certificate is not expired or nearing expiration.